teresafinn/teresafinn.github.io/_posts/writings/2015-07-21-name-of-the-wind-review.md

 ---
 layout: post
-title: The Name of the Wind - Book Review
+title: Name of the Wind - Book Review
 excerpt: "The way Lord of the Rings should have read..."
 modified:
 categories: articles